 What do top salespeople do differently?
-Can we analzye behavior of top performers using sales performance data to identify traits that can be used for coaching of lower performers?
-There is a lot of literature on how to improve salespeople efficiency by focusing on the softer aspects of sales coaching.
-What if there's behavior that top performers indulge in without knowing it themselves.
+Can we analyse the behaviour of top performers using sales performance data to identify traits that can be used for coaching lower performers?
+There is a lot of literature on how to improve salespeople’s efficiency by focusing on the softer aspects of sales coaching.
+What if there’s behaviour that top performers indulge in without knowing it themselves?
 Maybe the data can talk to us.

-Let's take the example of a software firm.
-It sells three different types of products with the option of attached services to each of those products.
-These products are non-competing so multiple products can be sold to the same customer.
-Let's say these products are an anti-virus solution, a firewall solution and an anti-malware solution.
-In short we'll call them AV, FW and AM.
-Each of these product lines also have different flavours which are progressively priced.
-For eg. anti-virus solution may have home, SMB and enterprise editions.
+Let’s take the example of a software firm.
+It sells three different types of products with the option of attaching services to each of those products.
+These products are non-competing, so multiple products can be sold to the same customer.
+Let’s say these products are an anti-virus solution, a firewall solution and an anti-malware solution.
+In short, we’ll call them AV, FW and AM.
+Each of these product lines also has different flavours, which are progressively priced.
+For, eg., anti-virus solutions may have a home, SMB and enterprise editions.

 First, let’s define performance.
 Without defining performance appropriately, how do we know who are the top performers?
 All the salespeople have assigned quotas and hence we’re going to simply use revenue achievement to quota as our performance measure.
 Hence people with high revenue achievement are top performers.
 Let’s quintile all the reps on the basis of revenue achievement and place them in the 5 quintile buckets.

 We have identified our top performers.
-Let us now look at different types of analyses on the performance data of top two quintiles to understand behaviors that sets them apart from rest of the salesforce.
+Let us now look at different types of analyses on the performance data of the top two quintiles to understand behaviours that set them apart from the rest of the salesforce.

 Product split by quintile (Revenue)